-By the early 1900s, with a growing population wanting more space and an escape from the crowded streets of Manhattan, developers began building multi-story apartment here, sometimes sandwiching single-family houses between six- or seven-story buildings.
+By the early 1900s, with a growing population wanting more space and an escape from the crowded streets of Manhattan, developers began building apartment buildings here, sometimes sandwiching single-family houses between six- and seven-story buildings.

-Today’s Bedford Park has an active community group, Bedford Mosholu Community Association that is working to preserve the neighborhood’s character and protect it from overdevelopment.
+Today, Bedford Park has a well-established community group, Bedford Mosholu Community Association, which is working to preserve the neighborhood’s character and protect it from overdevelopment.

-The president of the group, Barbara Stronczer, has lived in the neighborhood for 40 years and says that, when the group got started, most of the members were “senior citizens from a European background.”
-Now, she says, younger people and people with different ethnicities are coming to the monthly meetings.
+Barbara Stronczer, president of the group, has lived in the neighborhood for 40 years and says that when the group got started, most of the members were “senior citizens with a European background.”
+Now, she says, younger people and people with diverse ethnic backgrounds are coming to the monthly meetings.

-Jose Giralt, who has lived here for 11 years, appreciates Bedford Park’s “neighborly, tight-knit, friendly feel.
+Jose Giralt, who has lived in Bedford Park for over a decade, appreciates its “neighborly, tight-knit, friendly feel.

 Boundaries: West 198th Street in the south, Mosholu Parkway in the north, Botanical Square in the east and Jerome Avenue in the west